Skip to content

 Answer: Red, green, and blue (RGB).

-Why it stumps people: Your gut says red, yellow, and blue, but those are paint primaries.
-Light works by addition, not subtraction.
+The trap: Your gut says red, yellow, and blue.
+But those are paint primaries.
+Light works by additive color mixing, not subtractive.
 Mix red and green light and you get yellow.
 Mix red and green paint and you get brown.
 Same colors, opposite results.

 2. What is the speed of light in a vacuum?
 (Easy)

-Why it stumps people: Everyone knows “really fast.”
-Few can land on a number.
+Where it goes wrong: Everyone knows “really fast.”
+Almost nobody can land on the number.
 At this speed, light circles Earth 7.5 times per second and reaches the Moon in 1.3 seconds.

 3. What color does a star appear when it’s hottest?
 (Medium)